 That decision certainly paid off.
 Her role in the play High Society bagged her a nomination for the Evening Standard Theatre Award for Best Newcomer in a Musical in 2015, and her role in The Lady from the Sea saw her win third prize at the Ian Charleston Awards in 2017, according to The Sun.

-While you’re probably most familiar with her role as Jake Gyllenhaal and Amy Adams’ daughter in Nocturnal Animals, she is currently owning the small screen on the BBC drama The Trial of Christine Keeler.
-Here, Bamber plays Christine’s best friend Mandy Rice-Davies.
-The series follows the real-life scandal of Christine’s affairs with War Minister John Profumo and Soviet naval attache Captain Yevgeny Mikhailovich Ivanov, and the subsequent fallout when everything comes to light.
+While you’re probably most familiar with her role as Jake Gyllenhaal and Amy Adams’ daughter in Nocturnal Animals, she also owned the small screen on the BBC drama The Trial of Christine Keeler.
+Here, Bamber played Christine’s best friend Mandy Rice-Davies.
+The series followed the real-life scandal of Christine’s affairs with War Minister John Profumo and Soviet naval attache Captain Yevgeny Mikhailovich Ivanov, and the subsequent fallout.

-Will all this under her belt and upcoming roles in Disney's The Nutcracker and the Four Realms, Jason Lester's Taipei, and The Serpent on BBC One, Bamber is clearly a star on the rise.
+With all this under her belt and roles in Disney's The Nutcracker and the Four Realms, The Seven Sorrows Of Mary and the Disney + TV remake of The Willows movie, Bamber is clearly a star on the rise.

 This article was originally published on